-We currently expect our BolaWrapTM 100 product will be the source of all of any future revenue.
+We currently expect that our BolaWrap 100 product will be the sole source of all of any future revenue in the foreseeable future.
 Revenue, if any, is expected to vary significantly due to a number of factors.
 Many of these factors are beyond our control.
 Any one or more of these factors, including those listed below, could cause us to fail to achieve our revenue expectations.
 These factors include:

-- our ability to develop and supply product to customers: - market acceptance of, and changes in demand for, our products: - gains or losses of significant customers, distributors or strategic relationships; - unpredictable volume and timing of customer orders; - the availability, pricing and timeliness of delivery of components for our products: - fluctuations in the availability of manufacturing capacity or manufacturing yields and related manufacturing costs; - timing of new technological advances, product announcements or introductions by us and by our competitors; - unpredictable warranty costs associated with our products; - budgetary cycles and order delays by customers or production delays by us or our suppliers; - regulatory changes affecting the marketability of our products; - general economic conditions that could affect the timing of customer orders and capital spending and result in order cancellations or rescheduling; - general political conditions in this country and in various other parts of the world that could affect spending for the products that we intend to offer.
+- our ability to develop and supply product to customers; - market acceptance of, and changes in demand for, our products; - gains or losses of significant customers, distributors or strategic relationships; - unpredictable volume and timing of customer orders; - the availability, pricing and timeliness of delivery of components for our - products; fluctuations in the availability of manufacturing capacity or manufacturing yields and related manufacturing costs: - timing of new technological advances, product announcements or introductions by us and by our competitors; - unpredictable warranty costs associated with our - products;budgetary cycles and order delays by customers or production delays by us or our - suppliers; regulatory changes affecting the marketability of our products; - general economic conditions that could affect the timing of customer orders and capital spending and result in order cancellations or rescheduling; and - general political conditions in this country and in various other parts of the world that could affect spending for the products that we intend to offer.